sul-dlss/workflow-server-rails/.github/pull_request_template.md

-## Was the documentation (API, README, DevOpsDocs, wiki, consul, etc.) updated?

-## Does this change affect how this application integrates with other services?
+## How was this change tested?

-If so, please confirm:
-- change was tested on stage    and/or
-- test added to sul-dlss/infrastructure-integration-test
+## Which documentation and/or configurations were updated?